College of Engineering

 Arrival and Orientation

-The orientation for both university-wide and college-wide exchange students usually take place on Thursday or Friday in Week 0.
+The orientation for international students takes place in Week 0.

 On-campus Housing